Filing an Answer in a Civil Case: Information from a Houston Business Litigation Attorney

 In federal court, the defendant’s answer to the complaint must track every allegation and specifically deny or admit each one.

-If you have any other questions regarding the process of responding to a civil lawsuit in Harris County or any other place in Texas, contact Michael P. Fleming through our online form or call him at (713) 221-6800.
+If you have any other questions regarding the process of responding to a civil lawsuit in Houston, Harris County or any other place in Texas, contact Michael P. Fleming through our online form or call him at (737) 201-0543.

-Michael P. Fleming has been handling civil lawsuits for over 28 years.
+Michael P. Fleming has been handling civil lawsuits and accident claims for over 28 years.
 He has defended numerous cases in state District and County courts as well as Federal Trial Courts.
 Call him today for a free consultation.